Ben Haenow

-Benjamin Bernard Haenow (born 6 January 1985) is a British singer-songwriter and former van driver.
+Benjamin Bernard Haenow (born 6 January 1985) is an English singer and songwriter.
 In 2014, he was crowned as the winner of the eleventh series of The X Factor UK after beating Fleur East.
 Following his win, his debut single, a cover of OneRepublic's "Something I Need", was released in December 2014.
 It debuted at number one on the UK Singles Chart, becoming the 2014 Christmas number one.
 Haenow released his self-titled debut studio album in November 2015, preceded by the single "Second Hand Heart", a duet with Kelly Clarkson.

 Early years

 Ben Haenow was born on 6 January 1985 in Croydon, England, to parents Mick and Rosanna Haenow (née Ward).
 He has an older brother named Alex.
 Their parents split when Ben was four years old, forcing his mother to work three jobs to make ends meet.
 When he was 14 years old, Ben suffered depression and drank a bottle of vodka a day until he was "sick and paralytic".

 Haenow has sung in bands since he was 15 and formed the rock and roll band the Lost Audio with Alex in 2006.
 Before auditioning for The X Factor, he was employed as a van driver.